Pian Upe Game Reserve

 Accommodation in Pian Upe Game Reserve

-Accommodation within the game reserve: These consist of inexpensive manly self-contained tents and cottages from the Uganda wildlife Authority.
-Alternatively, you could go with your own tents and camp at the reserve at a cost of about $5.
+Accommodation within the game reserve: These consist of inexpensive self-contained tents and cottages from the Uganda wildlife Authority.
+They cost between $30 and $40 per night.
+Alternatively, you could go with your own tents and camp at the reserve at a cost of about $10.
 The meals provided include chicken, rice, rolex and spaghetti.
 If you are setting up your own camp, you could bring your own food and have it prepared.

 Accommodation in towns outside the reserve: Pian Upe Wildlife reserve is located close to the Sipi Falls and Mount Elgon National Park.
 You can decide to stay in one of the high quality lodges near Sipi Falls or in Mbale town.
 From Sipi falls, it takes between 1 to 2 hours to reach the reserve.
-From Mbale town, it takes 2 ½ hours to the reserve.
+From Mbale town, it takes 2 hours to the reserve.
+Travelers can also book hotels in Moroto Town and Mount Moroto is highly recommended.

 The cost of visiting Pian Upe Wildlife Reserve

 According to the latest information from the Uganda Wildlife Authority, park entrance costs $35 for international visitors.
 Foreign residents pay $25 while East African Nationals only need to pay 15000 Uganda shillings.
-Children of international travelers pay $5 while those from East African countries pay 2500 Uganda shillings.
-The game drives and guided nature walks are charged separately.
+Children of international travelers pay $5 while those from East African countries pay 2,500 Uganda shillings.
+There is also a vehicle Entry fee of 30,000 Uganda shillings.
+Game drives and guided nature walks are charged separately.
+Ranger fees cost $20 per day.
 Payments are made directly at the Uganda wildlife Authority offices.
 It is important to note that these prices do not include accommodation and transport outside the reserve.
 One needs to set aside money for accommodation either within or outside the park.
 International visitors are advised to book their safari through a reputable tour operator.